Fentanyl Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Mood swings

-Stopping fentanyl use suddenly will result in uncomfortable side effects of withdrawal, such as:
+Stopping fentanyl use suddenly will result in uncomfortable side effects called withdrawal.
+Fentanyl withdrawal symptoms include:

 - Stomach cramps